The Best Checked Luggage for Every Type of Traveler

 Patagonia Black Hole Wheeled Duffel

-Patagonia’s classic Black Hole duffel also comes in a wheeled version for those heavier load trips.
-It won an OutdoorGearLab Editor’s Choice designation in the overall duffel bag category for its solid construction, ease of packing, good maneuverability, and water resistance.
+Patagonia's classic Black Hole duffel also comes in a wheeled version for those heavier load trips.
+It ranked highly in OutdoorGearLab's ratings in the overall duffel bag category for its solid construction, ease of packing, good maneuverability, and water resistance.

 eBags TLS Mother Lode 29" Wheeled Duffel

-This is one of the most popular bags at eBags, winning a five-star average across more than 1,200 reviews.
-It’s got multiple organizational pockets along with adjustable built-in shelf dividers to customize just how you want to arrange your contents.
+This is one of the most popular bags at eBags, winning a 4.6-star average across more than 1,400 reviews.
+It's got multiple organizational pockets along with adjustable built-in shelf dividers to customize just how you want to arrange your contents.

 The North Face Base Camp

-OutdoorGearLab’s Editor’s Choice duffelis a classic in the duffel bag scene for its durability, ease of packing, and comfortable straps.
-Take your pick of three sizes depending on how much you think you’ll need to stash.
+OutdoorGearLab's Top Pick duffel is a classic in the duffel bag scene for its durability, ease of packing, and comfortable straps.
+Take your pick of three sizes depending on how much you think you'll need to stash.

 Best Checked-size Backpacks